MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-29-my-personal-toki-pona-dictionary.md

 The English words with parentheses around them are ones I wasn't able to find a satisfying, short description for yet that doesn't rely on grammatical words like "interjection" or "particle".

 Because I have zero knowledge of Toki Pona at the time of writing this sentence, it's a pretty bad idea to use this personal dictionary of mine to learn Toki Pona for yourself.
-Instead, I recommend you construct your own Toki Pona dictionary, which you can customize to contain the exact amount of detail you prefer while learning.
+Instead, I recommend you construct your own Toki Pona dictionary, which you can customize to contain the exact amount of detail you personally prefer.

 ```
 a - (emphasis)